swagger-api/swagger-editor/README.md

 ## Helpful scripts

-Any of the scripts below can be run by typing `npm run <script name>` in the project's root directory.
+Any of the scripts below can be run by typing `yarn <script name>` in the project's root directory.

 ### Developing
 Script name | Description